AverageTime: Enhance Long-Term Time Series Forecasting with Simple Averaging: Introduction

-Experimental results indicate that AverageTime surpasses the performance of the current leading transformer architecture while maintaining efficiency comparable to lightweight linear models.
-The primary contributions of AverageTime can be summarized as follows. \begin{itemize} \item We introduce an averaging framework for long time series to capture inter-channel correlations.
-Specifically, we average the predictions of the original sequence with those obtained after channel embedding, achieving favorable performance in long-term time series forecasting. \item We enhance our approach by incorporating a channel clustering mechanism, where channels with high similarity share the same prediction structure to accelerate the model training process. \item We develop a mixed-channel embedding layer that combines the distinct characteristics of Linear and Transformer layers to enhance the model's ability to capture channel dependencies.
+In this work, we present AverageTime, a simple yet effective framework for multivariate long-term time series forecasting.
+It improves forecasting accuracy by fusing the original input series with complementary sequences that capture channel information derived from multiple architectural branches.
+Specifically, we apply multiple MLPs and Transformer Encoders along the channel dimension to capture diverse channel interactions, thereby generating several new sequences.
+These sequences are first averaged to perform initial information fusion.
+Subsequently, predictions from the fused sequence and the original sequence are averaged again, completing a second stage of information fusion.
+Additionally, we introduce a clustering strategy to predict channels with high correlation together, thereby accelerating the process by shifting from channel-wise to group-wise predictions.
+The prediction results from the embedded channel vectors are first averaged and directly added to the predictions from the original data.
+Experimental results indicate that AverageTime shows better performance than the current leading transformer architecture while maintaining efficiency comparable to lightweight linear models.
+The primary contributions of AverageTime can be summarized as follows. \begin{itemize} \item We introduce an averaging framework for long time series to capture inter-channel information.
+Specifically, we average the predictions of the original sequence with those obtained after channel extraction, achieving favorable performance in long-term time series forecasting. \item We enhance our approach by incorporating a channel clustering mechanism, where channels with high similarity share the same prediction structure to accelerate the model training process. \item We design a scalable information fusion method that can extend channel-wise feature extraction to multiple architectures and sequences, while also allowing the introduction of additional information to enhance model effectiveness.

 \end{itemize}